Daylight Saving Time: Why does Germany change the clocks twice a year?

 Germany has only had uniform time measurements for around 120 years.
 Prior to this, when the country existed only as a patchwork of independent cities, duchies and kingdoms, each area kept its own time, dictated by when the sun was at its highest, when the local church bells rang, and the timings kept by the five different railway systems across the country.
 This meant that short journeys across the country could take a passenger through as many as six different time zones.

 When the German Empire came together in 1871, it didn't immediately lead to the standardisation of time in Germany.
-When the Washington Meridian Conference in 1884 saw 25 countries agree on a universal world time, Germany did not take part, objecting to the fact that the prime meridian ran through London in England, and not through Berlin.
+In 1884 the Washington Meridian Conference saw 25 countries agree on a universal world time, but Germany did not take part, objecting to the fact that the prime meridian ran through London in England, and not through Berlin.
 It was not until 1893 that the German Empire finally joined Central European Time.

 Daylight savings in Germany

 Germany has been changing the time twice a year since at least the end of the 1970s.
 Daylight savings is designed to help people make better use of the sunlight hours during summer and winter.